raahimkhan/Connect4-/README.md

 # Connect4-
 Please consult readme file first!
+(HOW TO RUN!!.txt)